12 Tips to Get Rid of Smelly Sink Drain Odours

 8. Try a Drain Snake

-For deep, stubborn blockages (especially hair and toothpaste in slow-draining bathroom sinks), it’s recommended to call a plumber for professional drain camera inspection.
+For deep, stubborn blockages (especially hair and toothpaste in slow-draining bathroom sinks), it’s recommended to call a plumber for a professional drain camera inspection.
 If you suspect the drain clog isn’t too serious, a manual snake tool from your local hardware store should do the trick.

-• Insert your snake tool into the drain
+- Insert your snake tool into the drain.

-• Twist to catch debris and buildup
+- Twist to catch debris and buildup.

-• Pull out and dispose
+- Pull out and dispose of.

 Image source: Canva